Ultralesson/ul-shopify/README.md

 This app is designed to work seamlessly with automation tools.
 The locators for each element have been meticulously added to facilitate easy identification and interaction within your test scripts.

+## Image Credits

+UI-Shopify features images from [Unsplash](https://unsplash.com/), a platform offering high-quality, royalty-free images.
+We appreciate the contributions of the Unsplash community in enhancing our app's visual experience.

 ## Contributing

 While UI-Shopify is primarily for testing automation, contributions are welcome.
 If you have suggestions to enhance the testing experience, please share them.